Keyboard shortcuts

 Press Esc to hide this help

-All monitoring macros are noop unless hotpath feature is activated.
+All monitoring macros (channel!, stream!, future! and future_fn) are noop unless hotpath feature is activated.

 channel! macro